 Lafayette College’s information technology (IT) resources are intended to support the educational, administrative, and campus life activities of the College.
 The use of these resources is a privilege extended to members of the Lafayette community, who are expected to act in a responsible, ethical, and legal manner.
 In general, acceptable use entails behavior that respects the rights of others, does not compromise the security or integrity of IT resources, and complies with all applicable laws and license agreements.

 This policy establishes specific requirements for the use of computing and network resources at Lafayette College.
-As with other College policies, violation of the Acceptable Use Policy can result in disciplinary action.
+As with other College policies, violation of the Acceptable Use Policy can result in disciplinary action up to and including termination of employment.

 The College takes various measures to protect its information resources and users’ accounts.
 However, you should be aware that the College cannot guarantee privacy and that it is the responsibility of individual users to engage in prudent practices by establishing appropriate access restrictions for their accounts and safeguarding their passwords.